 Warning: Do No Listen To These Tracks While Driving

-At risk of being too verbose, and I’m not trying to promote TMI, there is one more thing to understand about binaural products: anyone with Garageband on a Mac and a signal generator can make binaural music for download and it can be in some beta delta bandwidth – whatever.
-What makes hemi-sync unique and effective is the decades of research in identifying blends of binaural frequencies (and that’s the patent) that have been developed and tested for decades.
-Sure some binaural product claims it is gamma signal but consider your FM radio: just because you’re FM radio is on doesn’t mean you’re finding any channels that are actually broadcasting, but I digress.
+I’m don’t wish to promote TMI but there is one more thing to understand about binaural products out on the Internet: anyone with Garageband on a Mac and a signal generator can make binaural music for download.
+What makes hemi-sync unique is the decades of research in identifying blends of binaural frequencies.
+That’s what make hemi-sync effective.
+Sure some binaural products claim there is some gamma signal mixed into the product but it could be any gamma signal.
+Consider your FM radio: just because your FM radio is on doesn’t mean you’re tuned to a broadcasting channel, but I digress.

 Heaven and Earth sample